acheong08/obi-sync/README.md

 # Rev Obsidian Sync

-Reverse engineered obsidian sync server (NOT OFFICIAL)
+Reverse engineered obsidian sync server (NOT OFFICIAL).

+I have abandoned ObsidianMD due to bad faith behavior.
+I am working on writing a compatible Logseq plugin that will use this server.

 > [!WARNING]
 > The main branch is the development branch.
 For stable usage, use the latest release.